• Skip to primary navigation

 PIN me for fig season!

-Fig Jam Variations
+Fig Jam Flavour Variations

-For a touch of exotic sweetness, add a vanilla pod/bean.
+For a touch of natural sweetness, add a vanilla pod/bean.
 Personally I don't like adding this, as this will no longer be good with cheese!
 My friend, Christina at Christina's Cucina adds orange with Grand Marnier®.
 Many fig jams in Corsica also add roughly chopped hazelnuts, almonds or walnuts.

-Adding spices goes so well with figs. Ginger, cinnamon, or cardamom are particularly good - especially over the festive period with a cheeseboard or with Foie Gras or other pâtés.
+Adding spices goes so well with figs. Ginger, cinnamon, or cardamom are particularly good - especially over the holidays with a cheeseboard or with Foie Gras or other pâtés.
 Either add 1 tablespoon of chopped candied ginger, 2 cinnamon sticks or 12 green cardamoms from the start and discard cinnamon/cardamoms before pouring into jars.

 Ways to Serve Fig Jam